 - You must have an appointment to have your pet spay/neutered at Robinson’s Rescue.
-Schedule an appointment online by clicking here, or you can call 318-221-0017 ext.
-7.
+Schedule an appointment online by clicking here.

 - We recommend that you have your pet vaccinated at least two weeks prior to your appointment.

-- Check-in time is 8:00 a.m. for cats at 8:30 a.m. for dogs.
-Your pet will not be admitted before 8:00 a.m. or 8:30 a.m. respectively.
+- Check-in time is from 8:00 a.m. to 8:30 a.m. for all animals.
+We will not take your pet before 8a.m.
 We have a very strict surgical schedule that must be followed.

-- When you arrive the morning of your appointment, you will leave your pet in your vehicle for just a moment and come inside alone to fill out our admission form.
+- When you arrive the morning of your appointment, please follow signs and a curbside attendant will help you with any questions you may have.
+Please stay in your vehicle with your animal.
 We require this for the safety of your pet.

-- After you have filled out your admission form, please turn it in to our Office Manager along with your pets proof of rabies vaccination and Official SSNIP Application Form, if applicable.
+- All paperwork must be filled out and turned in digitally before noon the day before your appointment, noon on Thursday for a Monday appointment.
 If your pet is not up-to-date on their rabies vaccination, we are required by law to administer a vaccine for an additional $10.

 - Our veterinarians perform a general physical exam of every patient prior to surgery.
 Blood work is not done prior to surgery.
 Our veterinarians reserve the right to refuse service to any animal to whom surgery is deemed a health risk.

-For Monday through Thursday appointments, you pet must be picked up at 7:30 a.m.
-For Friday appointments, Robinson’s Rescue does same-day release and your pet must be picked up at 3:30 p.m.
+Your pet must be picked up at 7:30 a.m.
 We charge $5 for every 15 minutes late for pick-up.

-You will pay for your services at pick-up.
-We accept cash or check only and charge $38 to neuter a male cat, $48 to spay a female cat, $58 to neuter a male dog, and $68 to spay a female dog.
+If you do not prepay, you will be emailed an invoice to pay for your surgery.
+We ask that all invoices be paid by 2pm the day of your pets surgery to expedite the check out process.
+We accept only credit cards (with a $3.00 credit processing fee) and charge $38 to neuter a male cat, $48 to spay a female cat, $58 to neuter a male dog, and $68 to spay a female dog.
 We also charge $10 to administer a rabies vaccination if your pet is not up to date, $30 if your pet is 60 lbs. or more, and $40 if your pet is 100 lbs. or more.

 For feral cats, we charge $33 to neuter a male feral cat and administer a rabies vaccination and $43 to spay a female feral cat and administer a rabies vaccination.

-The healing process usually takes 10-14 days.
+The healing process usually takes approximately 14 days.
 During this recovery time it is very important that you keep a close eye on your pet and prevent them from running, jumping, playing, swimming, or other strenuous activity.
 To avoid injury, dogs must be walked on a leash.

 For 10-14 days following surgery, pets must be kept indoors where they can stay clean, dry, and warm.
 Do not bathe your pet during the recovery period.